Misuse of the “final” dit dit (EE) before the very end of QSO

 Firstly, we have a lot of sympathy for the well intentioned newcomers, and even old timers who returned to CW after a long absence, and the lack of authoritative information available to them, which this series of articles under the Operating category will seek to address via Quality True Telegraphists.

-It would be rude at the end of your own final, to not give the chance to the other operator to give their final, correct?
+It would be rude at the end of your own final, to not give the chance to the other operator to give their final transmission also, correct?
 Hopefully that is obvious.
 If it was now my final transmission and I’ve got nothing more to say having sent my parting greetings, it is now my duty to listen to the parting greetings of the other operator.
-So, how should I end my final “over”?
+So, I should not send a “dit dit” at this stage.

 There are a number of options available to you at the end of your own final over.
 You can just send the callsigns and <KN> inviting the other to transmit, leaving it open as to whether this is your final final or not, since after all, you may be open to a longer QSO if the other operator also so wishes.